Young Blood (The Naked and Famous song): Chart performance

 "Young Blood" debuted atop the New Zealand Singles Chart on 14 June 2010, becoming the first time a New Zealand artist debuted at number one in over three years; Matthew Saunoa's "Hold Out" did so in November 2006.
 The song held the top spot for another week, however on 28 June it was pushed to number two by "California Gurls" by Katy Perry and Snoop Dogg.
 "Young Blood" fell out of the singles chart in October 2010, having spent 18 weeks on the chart.

 In Australia, "Young Blood" peaked at number 26 on the ARIA Singles Chart, while in Austria it remained on the Ö3 Austria Top 40 for 10 weeks, reaching number 53.
 The song peaked at number 59 on the Dutch Single Top 100 chart, spending five weeks on the chart.

 In the United States, the song was featured as iTunes Store Single of the Week and was available for free of charge download during the week of 15–21 March 2011.
 It was certified platinum by the Recording Industry Association of America (RIAA) on 10 December 2013, denoting sales in excess of one million copies.

 Music video

-The accompanying music video for "Young Blood" was directed by Joel Kefali and Campbell Hooper of Special Problems.
+The accompanying music video for "Young Blood" was directed by Joel Kefali and Campbell Hooper of Special Problems and filmed on location around Los Angeles.

-Covers and use in media
+Covers

 Jessie J covered "Young Blood" for BBC Radio 1's Live Lounge in March 2011.
 Chiddy Bang remixed it in September 2011.
 Birdy covered the song on her eponymous debut album Birdy.
 Her version was featured in the "Moment of Truth" episode of Grey's Anatomy and on Harry's Law at the end of episode "The Contest".
 A remix was also made by Dutch DJs Tiësto and Hardwell, whose version appears on Tiësto's album Club Life: Volume Two Miami.
 Machine Gun Kelly sampled "Young Blood" in his "Half Naked & Almost Famous" single.